TimoLob/Z3-Tutorial/README.md

 - How to declare variables and constants
 - Basic usage of the Z3-Solver using examples
   - System of linear equations
-  - The knapsack problem (introducing vectors)
+  - The knapsack problem, a variation based on an xkcd (introducing vectors)
+  - The knapsack problem (minimize/maximze) #todo
   - Subset sum (variables using list comprehension)
   - Sudoku solver
 - Simplifying formulas using Z3